wtthornton/LocalMCP/docs/archive/PROMPTMCP_OUTSTANDING_TASKS_CORRECTED.md

 ---

-*This document reflects the current state of PromptMCP as a focused MCP server with the `promptmcp.enhance` tool as the primary functionality.
-The project does not include `analyze`, `create`, `fix`, or `learn` tools in the current implementation.*
+*This document reflects the current state of PromptMCP as a focused MCP server with 2 core tools: `promptmcp.enhance` and `promptmcp.todo`.*